Editors and

 Lawrence M. Jackson (he/him)

-Lawrence M. Jackson is Associate Professor of Dance at The George Mason University School of Dance.
+Lawrence M. Jackson is a Professor of Dance at The George Mason University School of Dance.
 Prior to his tenure at GMU, Lawrence served as the Associate Chair of Dance; Associate Professor of Dance; Director of Graduate Studies in Dance; Artistic Director of the Alabama Repertory Dance Theatre; Dance Alabama; The MFA Dance Concert; and Dance Collection within the Department of Theatre and Dance at the University of Alabama.
 He teaches both undergraduate and graduate courses in Jazz, Contemporary, Dance History, Pedagogy, Freshman Seminar, African American Dance Studies, Improvisation, and Choreography.
 As a scholar, Jackson has published in scholarly journals in the field of Black Dance.
 Most notably, he authored, co-edited, and published a special edition devoted to Black Dance in the Journal of Pan African Studies, the second occurrence in history, where an academic journal edition was committed solely to Black Dance.
 Lawrence is the recipient of the 2021 University of Alabama President’s Faculty Research Award for a Mid-Career Scholar, and serves as a Co-Editor of The Journal of Africana Studies.

 DeReef F. Jamison (he/him)